clio/dead_code_detector/README.md

 Or install it yourself as:

-    $ gem install undertaker
+    $ gem install dead_code_detector

 ## How it works

-Undertaker takes advantage of Ruby's ability to dynamically define methods.
+DeadCodeDetector takes advantage of Ruby's ability to dynamically define methods.
 For each class that you want to track, it dynamically rewrites every method on that class to track its usage.
 Here's a simplified version of what it does:

 ```ruby
 # Consider a class like this